jackdewinter/pymarkdown/readme.md

 ### Priority 1 - Must Solve Before Initial

 - test_paragraph_series_m_ul_t_nl_ulb_nl_tb - with abc/def/*
-- stop gap solution for handling Tabs until tab work can be done

 - why does hard break not have \n? (fix before release)
 - track down uses of rehydrate_index in consistency checks and make to have cases to verify that each is updating properly, including multi